 Common Yarrow has a long history of medicinal uses, dating back to ancient Greece.
-Achillea millefolium (named from Achilles, who used it to treat wounds) is harvested during blooming season and should be dried upside down.
-It contains powerful bactericides, which prove useful in reducing fever, relieving headaches, tooth aches, respiratory problems and common cold.
+Achillea millefolium (named from Achilles, who used it to treat wounds) is harvested during the blooming season and should be dried upside down.
+It contains powerful bactericides, which prove useful in reducing fever, relieving headaches, tooth aches, respiratory problems, and common cold.

 Where to find Common Yarrow:

 Common Yarrow grows in open dry areas, often growing through gravel in abandoned parks and alongside grass in farmland.
 Often growing in clusters around forest edges in prairies.
-In north America, it is an introduced plant that can be found almost anywhere.
+In North America, it is an introduced plant that can be found almost anywhere.

 Threeleaf Goldthread (Coptis Trifolia)

 Threeleaf goldthread is a small herbaceous plant with three glossy leaves, closely resembling a shamrock.
 Coptis Trifolia sprouts from a yellow rhizome that travels horizontally underground.
 From May to June, Threeleaf Goldthread plants produce single small white flowers, the seeds appear in small hooked capsules on vertical rising forked stems.

 For more info, check out: How to Identify Threeleaf Goldthread.